SÕRVE

 It is expected you attend all meetings, either via zoom or in person.

 Fundraisers held over the year are to support the cost of the leaders and to ensure the longevity of Sõrve.
 It's expected you assist at 2 or more events throughout the year.
-The weekend workshop is in person only to team build and workshop leadership skills, as well as plan most of camp.
-Weekend workshop will be held either in NSW or ACT.

 I would also like to host a leader run Bunnings BBQ sometime throughout the year, I will schedule it based on interest and availability